yegonkimutai/Personal-portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

 If you like this project please like and share.
-You can also reach out to my platform so we can have further discussions
+You can also reach out to my platform so we can have further discussions on more awesome features I can include in the site

 <p align="right">(<a href="#readme-top">back to top</a>)</p>